-The Basic Alchemical Elements which make up The Spirit are Air, Water, Earth and Fire represented as follows:
+The Basic Hermetic Alchemical Elements which make up Spirit in Hermetics are Air, Water, Earth and Fire represented as follows:

 These fundamental Principles of Hermetic Alchemy are derived from Egyptian Kemetic Creation Theology such as the Memphite Theology and Ennead at Heliopolis.